OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 1. Deploy the Azure Function App
 2. Set the environment variable of `SLACK_URI_APIKEY`

-The project can be viewed in the AzFuncNotifySlack project our samples Octopus instance [here](http://g.octopushq.com/OctopusAdminSamplesSpace).
+The project can be viewed in the AzFuncNotifySlack project on our samples Octopus instance [here](http://g.octopushq.com/OctopusAdminSamplesSpace).

 ## Test the subscription

-If an Octopus user is amended the change is shown in the audit trail.
+If an Octopus user is amended, the change is shown in the audit trail.

 ![Octopus Project](images/user-change-audit-entry.png "width=800")

-And the message has been sent from the subscription webhook, to the Azure Function App in Azure and on to Slack.
+And the message gets sent from the subscription webhook to the Azure Function App in Azure and on to Slack.

 ![Slack message](images/slack-message-final.png)